vcwild/pm-emissions/README.md

 -----

-*Compare emissions from motor vehicle sources in Baltimore City with emissions from motor vehicle sources in Los Angeles County, California (fips==“06037”).
+#### *6. Compare emissions from motor vehicle sources in Baltimore City with emissions from motor vehicle sources in Los Angeles County, California (fips==“06037”).
 Which city has seen greater changes over time in motor vehicle emissions?*

 -----